TL;DR

 Return:

 Do not re-list cell values.
-Do not say "as you can see" — the reader cannot, that's why I'm asking.
+Do not write "as you can see" — the reader cannot, which is why I'm asking.

-For technical readers, run a follow-up: “Now write a more technical version for an analyst — surface the statistical caveats and the columns that need normalisation.”
+For technical readers, run a follow-up: “Now write a version for an analyst — surface the statistical caveats and the columns that need normalisation.”

 Recommended output structure

-Paragraph above the table, “Takeaways” bullets below it, optional “watch out” callout, and a “data caveats” footnote.
-Put the AI-written digest above the table; many readers stop at the digest, which is fine.
+Paragraph above the table, a “Takeaways” bullet list below it, an optional “watch out” callout, and a “data caveats” footnote.
+Put the AI-written digest above the table — many readers stop at the digest, which is fine.

 How to check the output is usable